visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 - Length controlled by number of scenes
 - Typical reel length: 5-7 scenes
 - Longer reels possible (up to 11 scenes mentioned)
-- Option to add captions and hashtags
+- Option to add captions, stickers and hashtags

 ## Video Styles and Effects